Ukraines Odessa Wins UNESCO Status Despite Russia Opposition - UrduPoint

 "While the war continues, this inscription embodies our collective determination to ensure that this city, which has always surmounted global upheavals, is preserved from further destruction," said UNESCO director-general Audrey Azoulay after the decision.

-Ukraine's President Volodymyr Zelensky, who requested the listing in October to shield the city from Russian bombardment, welcomed the decision.
+Ukraine's President Volodymyr Zelensky in October officially requested the listing to protect it from Russian air strikes.

-"I'm grateful to partners who help protect our pearl from the Russian invaders' attacks."
-Since the Russian invasion, Ukrainians have rushed to try to protect the city's monuments and buildings with sandbags and barricades.
+Since the Russian invasion, Ukrainians have rushed to try to protect its monuments and buildings with sandbags and barricades.

 The site was also added to the List of World Heritage in Danger, which UNESCO says "gives it access to reinforced technical and financial international assistance" to protect or, if necessary, rehabilitate it.